"Seeing the Faces Is So Important" -- Experiences From Online Team Meetings on Commercial Virtual Reality Platforms: Related Work

 Further, sound is an important consideration for social interactions in VR.
-Spatial audio has been shown to have an impact on the user's sense of presence \citep{poeschl_SpatialSound_2013, kern_VRaudio_2020}.
-Although it allows the user to identify the direction of different audio sources, concurrent talking of several people poses challenges for listeners in immersive environments and can be effectively mitigated by helpful visual cues \citep{gonzalez-franco_concurrentTalking_2017}.
-Besides the representation of virtual humans and verbal conversations, social VR interactions are influenced by the means of non-verbal communication.
+Spatial audio has been shown to impact the user's sense of presence \citep{poeschl_SpatialSound_2013, kern_VRaudio_2020}.
+Although it allows the user to identify the direction of different audio sources, concurrent talking of several people poses challenges for listeners in immersive environments.
+It can be effectively mitigated by helpful visual cues \citep{gonzalez-franco_concurrentTalking_2017}.
+Besides the representation of virtual humans and verbal conversations, social VR interactions are influenced using non-verbal communication.
 On various social VR platforms, previous studies investigated the role of non-verbal cues and limitations in essential aspects of it and discussed similarities or discrepancies to non-verbal behavior patterns offline \citep{tanenbaum2020.ExpressiveNonverbalCommunicationinSVR, maloney_talking_2020, wigham_non-Verbal-Second-Life_2013, yee_Nonverbal-Norms_2007}.
 For instance, group arrangements, proxemics, and the preservation of personal space have been found to resemble offline behavior to a large extent \citep{Williamson2021.ProxemicsSocialVRWorkshop, hecht_shapePersonalSpace_2019, bailenson_equilibriumPersonalSpace_2001, yee_Nonverbal-Norms_2007} with adequate emotional responses to it \citep{wilcox_personalSpaceEmotions_2006}.
 Also, previous research has shown that people can demonstrate similar social responses in virtual simulations as in reality.
 For example, in a study investigating compliance as done in the experiment by \cite{milgram_obedience_1978}, the participants were equally or more compliant in VR compared to a control condition in physical reality \citep{dzardanova_virtual_2021}.
 Unfortunately, a problem that transfers from offline social interactions to virtuality, as well, is harassment \citep{Freeman2022.VRHarassment}.
-As social norms for VR interactions are still being established by the communities, their governance remains a challenge \citep{blackwell_harassment_2019, blackwell_harassment-governance_2019, mcveigh-schultz_pro-social_2019}.
+As the communities are still establishing social norms for VR interactions, their governance remains a challenge \citep{blackwell_harassment_2019, blackwell_harassment-governance_2019, mcveigh-schultz_pro-social_2019}.